jergason/book-recommendations/README.md

 ## Recommended to Me

+* [ ] 1491: New Revelations of the Americas Before Columbus by Charles C. Mann
 * [ ] Algorithms to Live By: The Computer Science of Human Decisions
 * [ ] Antifragile
 * [ ] Anything You Want by Derek Sivers